Takaitech/ANIME-TRAILERS/README.md

 ## Description

-This web app allows the user to select from top or upcoming animes and pulls up a series of trailers or promo videos straight into the browser where they can preview the anime.
-It also allows them to search for animes by name.
+This web app allows the user to select from top or upcoming anime and pulls up a series of trailers or promo videos straight into the browser where they can preview the anime.
+It also allows them to search for a specific anime by name.

 ## Screenshots
 Landing page: